Loss of earning capacity in Denmark -- an actuarial perspective: Risks and agents

 \subsection{Background}

 Denmark is, like its northern neighbors, a welfare state with an elaborate social safety net, universal healthcare, and collective bargaining~\citep{PedersenKuhnle:2017}.
 The social safety net seeks to cultivate the economic and social well-being of citizens with inadequate or no income, not least due to temporary or permanent incapacity to work.
 The wide range of public benefit schemes reflects efforts to balance measures that facilitate strengthened workforce participation with citizen welfare.
 This is not to insinuate that these two objectives are necessarily opposed to each other; on the contrary, there is a rich interplay between them.
 According to~\citet{BratsbergFevangRoed:2013}, for example, in Norway job loss is a major cause of disability program entry.
 In Denmark, public benefit schemes include temporary sickness benefits, but also long-term benefits like so-called flexjob benefits as well as early retirement pension.
-The system is widely recognized to be complex, frequently attracts political attention, and is under continuous development~\citep{Ekspertgruppe:2024}.
+The {Danish} system is widely recognized to be complex, frequently attracts political attention, and is under continuous development~\citep{Ekspertgruppe:2024,Beskæftigelsesministeriet:2025}. {The situation in Sweden is comparable, with~\cite{Djehiche:Lofdahl:2018} highlighting the 2008 social security reforms and the later rollback pertaining to the national sickness insurance system.}

 Despite the extensive social safety net that characterizes the Nordic model, some individuals who become partly or completely incapacitated to work experience a considerable loss of income and inability to sustain their pension contributions.
 This is especially the case for high earners, but is expected to become increasingly relevant to the wider population.
 In Denmark, the increased privatization of welfare benefits can be seen as part of a larger movement towards a perhaps fundamentally different society characterized by its rich interplay between private and public actors and mixed solutions.
 We refer to~\citet{FischerKvist:2023} for a recent in-depth review and discussion of this trend.